As a Parent You Have a Right to See Your Child

 Working with a Queens Family Law Professional

-We understand that any situation which involves children can be emotional, and that parents and grandparents can feel worried about the interests of children.
+We understand that any situation involving children can be emotional, and that parents and grandparents can feel worried about the interests of children.
 Our firm will take into consideration all circumstances and work with you to develop a favorable outcome.

-Contact the Law Offices of Donald Mastrodomenico, P.C. online or call (718) 268-8111 today and schedule a free case evaluation to get started.
+Contact the Law Offices of Donald Mastrodomenico, P.C. online or call (718) 268-8111 today and schedule a free case evaluation with our visitation rights lawyer in Queens.